infinite-hall0ween/simplified-otx-portal/README.md

 Addenda:
 -----------

-The portal was built with assistance from Claude for personal Fable use case testing and to derive an efficient solution for the way i currently use alienvault.
+The portal was built with assistance from Claude for personal Fable use case testing and to derive an efficient solution for the way i currently use open source tools

 i have not yet completed a security audit of the code in this project, though i intend to get to that as soon as i can.
 Dependabot and private vuln. report sharing enabled in the interim.